-Additionally, the computer's USB port also forms a part of the Data Input interface.
+Additionally, the computer's USB port also forms a part of the Data Input Interface.
 This interface is used to enter the BitLocker Startup key or Recovery key.
-The keyboard can also serve as a Data Input Interface for password-based protection factors, and the network interface can be used to enter the Network Key Intermediate Key.
+The keyboard can also serve as a Data Input Interface for password-based protection factors.